rails/rails/guides/source/testing.md

 end
 ```

-Let's take a look at `assert_selector` to query the resulting HTML of a request in
-the [Testing Views](#testing-views) section below.
-It is used for testing the
-response of the request by asserting the presence of key HTML elements and their
-content.

-If you visit the root path, you should see `welcome/index.html.erb` rendered for
+If you visit the root path, you should see `welcome/index.html.erb` rendered for the view.
-the view.
 So this assertion should pass.

+NOTE: The assertion `assert_selector` is available in integration tests to check the presence of key HTML elements and their content.
+It is similar to `assert_dom`, which should be used when [testing views](#testing-views) as outlined in the section below.

 #### Creating Articles Integration